-231 This includes Alternative Procedure Projects.
+230 This includes Alternative Procedure Projects.
 Per Stafford Act § 428, 42 U.S.C. § 5189f, and 44 CFR § 206.203(d), funding for these types of projects is capped at the cost to restore the facility to its pre-disaster design and function in accordance with codes and standards, including the required codes and standards referenced in this section, that would be applicable to the building if rebuilt as it existed.

-232 FEMA determined that these codes represent the minimum adequate standards which are generally necessary to protect the Federal investment of PA funding.
+231 FEMA determined that these codes represent the minimum adequate standards which are generally necessary to protect the Federal investment of PA funding.
 Stafford Act §§ 323 and 406(e), 42 U.S.C. §§ 5165a, 5172, and 44 CFR § 206.400.

-233 Risk Category is defined in the International Building Code (IBC) as a categorization of buildings and other structures for determination of flood, wind, snow, ice and seismic loads based on the risk associated with unacceptable performance.
+232 Risk Category is defined in the International Building Code (IBC) as a categorization of buildings and other structures for determination of flood, wind, snow, ice and seismic loads based on the risk associated with unacceptable performance.

-234 Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
-235 Significant damage to the vertical elements of the lateral force-resisting system or the vertical gravity load-carrying components in accordance with the IBC or International Existing Building Code (IEBC).
+233 Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.

+234 Significant damage to the vertical elements of the lateral force-resisting system or the vertical gravity load-carrying components in accordance with the IBC or International Existing Building Code (IEBC).

-236 Disaster-related damage exceeds 50 percent of the cost to replace a facility to its pre-disaster design and function.
+235 Disaster-related damage exceeds 50 percent of the cost to replace a facility to its pre-disaster design and function.

-Building Code), it meets the natural hazard-resistant provisions in the model codes, then FEMA will consider the adopted code or standard compliant with the minimum codes and standards requirement.
-FEMA will evaluate the eligibility of locally adopted natural hazard-resistant building codes or standards that exceed those referenced in the IBC, IEBC, or IRC, based on the criteria found in Chapter 2:VII.B.1.237
+FEMA generally requires that the applicant incorporate these codes and standards in the design of eligible repair, replacement, or construction of the building even if they exceed local codes or standards or in instances where communities have not adopted a building code or standard.
+If the IBC, IEBC, or IRC have been adopted under another name (for example the California Building Code), it meets the natural hazard-resistant provisions in the model codes, then FEMA will consider the adopted code or standard compliant with the minimum codes and standards requirement.
+FEMA will evaluate the eligibility of locally adopted natural hazard-resistant building codes or standards that exceed those referenced in the IBC, IEBC, or IRC, based on the criteria found in Chapter 2:VII.B.1.
+236

-When triggered by the eligible scope of work, natural hazard-specific requirements include, but are not limited to, the following:238
+When triggered by the eligible scope of work, natural hazard-specific requirements include, but are not limited to, the following:237

-- In areas where tornado shelter design wind speeds are 250 mph or greater, the Applicant must incorporate a storm shelter or safe room (designed to ICC 500 standards) for elementary and secondary schools with an occupant load of 50 or more, EOCs, 911 call stations, fire stations, rescue stations, ambulance stations, and police stations. - For wind-resistant requirements, the Applicant must incorporate applicable wind-resistant design and construction standards contained in the IBC, IEBC or IRC and its referenced standards [e.g., American Society of Civil Engineers (ASCE)/Structural Engineering Institute (SEI) 7]. - For seismic-resistant requirements, the Applicant must incorporate applicable seismic- resistant design and construction standards contained in the IBC, IEBC or IRC and its referenced standards (e.g., ASCE/SEI 7 and 41).239 - For flood-resistant requirements, the Applicant must incorporate applicable flood-resistant design and construction standards contained in the IBC, IEBC or IRC and its referenced standards (e.g., ASCE/SEI 7 and 24).
-240
+- In areas where tornado shelter design wind speeds are 250 mph or greater, the Applicant must incorporate a storm shelter or safe room (designed to ICC 500 standards) for elementary and secondary schools with an occupant load of 50 or more, EOCs, 911 call stations, fire stations, rescue stations, ambulance stations, and police stations. - For wind-resistant requirements, the Applicant must incorporate applicable wind-resistant design and construction standards contained in the IBC, IEBC or IRC and its referenced standards [e.g., American Society of Civil Engineers (ASCE)/Structural Engineering Institute (SEI) 7]. - For seismic-resistant requirements, the Applicant must incorporate applicable seismic- resistant design and construction standards contained in the IBC, IEBC or IRC and its referenced standards (e.g., ASCE/SEI 7 and 41).238 - For flood-resistant requirements, the Applicant must incorporate applicable flood-resistant design and construction standards contained in the IBC, IEBC or IRC and its referenced standards (e.g., ASCE/SEI 7 and 24).239